thomasperi/sandbox-clone/README.md

 ## Notes

-* Several methods are yet-untested.
+* Several patched `fs` methods are not yet tested.

 * The `access` methods don't write, but they're sandboxed anyway, because the way the methods provide information is by issuing errors.
+The patched versions are aware of the `mode` argument and sandbox accordingly.

-* The `open()` methods are unaware of the integer values for the `flags` parameter.
+* The sandboxed `open` methods are unaware of the integer values for the `flags` parameter.
 I haven't spent the time to understand exactly which combinations would result in a file possibly being written, and so it doesn't even try.
-The methods **are** aware of the string values, and prevent the use of string flags that potentially write, append, etc.
+The methods *are* aware of the string values, and prevent the use of string flags that potentially write, append, etc.

-* The `lchmod` methods are only implemented on MacOS, so are sandboxed but untested.
+* The real `lchmod` methods are only implemented on MacOS, so the sandboxed versions are untested.

-* Methods that change ownership are sandboxed but are untested, because they require elevated privileges.
+* Methods that change ownership are sandboxed but untested, because they require elevated privileges.

 * Methods that expect file descriptors instead of paths can't be sandboxed.